SignPath/Build-Integrations/AzureDevOps/README.md

 ## SignPathDownloadSignedArtifactTask

 Download a signed artifact from SignPath.
-This tasks waits if the signing request has not yet been completed.
+This task waits if the signing request has not yet been completed.